How to Merge PDFs in Adobe Acrobat

 Combining multiple PDF files into a single document is one of the most common tasks performed in Adobe Acrobat.
 Whether you are assembling a board report from separate department contributions, combining signed contracts with their supporting schedules, collating a product catalogue from individual chapter files, or packaging a tender submission from multiple source documents, the ability to merge PDFs quickly and reliably is essential to any document-heavy workflow.

 Adobe Acrobat Pro offers several methods for merging PDFs, each suited to different scenarios.
 This guide covers all the main approaches — from the visual drag-and-drop interface to JavaScript automation for batch merging — as well as what to expect when bookmarks, links, form fields, and PDF/A compliance are involved.
+If you need the reverse operation, see our guide on how to split PDF files.

 Method 1: Combine Files Tool